ruthvik-mt/InboxFlow/README.md

 # 📧 OneBox - AI-Powered Email Aggregator

-> **ReachInbox Backend Engineer Assignment**
-> A feature-rich onebox email aggregator with real-time IMAP synchronization, AI categorization, and advanced search capabilities.
+A feature-rich onebox email aggregator with real-time IMAP synchronization, AI categorization and advanced search capabilities.

 ---

 ## Project Overview

 OneBox is a modern email management platform that aggregates multiple email accounts into a single intelligent inbox.
-Built with React, Node.js, Elasticsearch, and AI, it provides real-time synchronization, smart categorization, and powerful search capabilities.
+Built with React, Node.js, Elasticsearch and AI, it provides real-time synchronization, smart categorization and powerful search capabilities.

 ### Key Features